wangcmath/wangcmath.github.io/_pages/about.md

 # Recent News
 ---
+- Feb.
+2024, our work on Sorted L1/L2 Minimization for Sparse Signal Recovery  was accepted by Journal of Scientific Computing.

 - Jan.
 2024, our work on A scale-invariant relaxation in low-rank tensor recovery with an application to tensor completion was accepted by SIAM Journal on Imaging Sciences.